ricardolsmendes/datacatalog-tag-manager/README.md

 ### 2.1.
 Create or Update

+#### 2.1.1.
+From a CSV file

+- *SCHEMA*

-The metadata schema to create or update Tags is described below.
+The metadata schema to create or update Tags is presented below.
 Use as many lines as needed to describe all the Tags and Fields you need.

 | Column              | Description                                           | Mandatory |